SevenSquare-Tech/RazorPay_NodeJS/README.md

 # Razorpay Integration in Node.js E-commerce Web Application

 Welcome to the Razorpay integration in a Node.js E-commerce Web Application.
-This project demonstrates how to implement Razorpay for online payments in a modern e-commerce platform using various technologies.
-Follow this README to understand the setup and features of this application.
+This project demonstrates how to implement Razorpay for online payments in a modern e-commerce platform using various technologies.Follow this README to understand the setup and features of this application.

+Curious how businesses use this in production?
+Read how we do it at Seven Square → [[link to blog](https://www.sevensquaretech.com/razorpay-api-integration-guide-in-nodejs/)]

 ---